ecmwf/ecflow/docs/glossary.rst

         - :code:`%ECF_MIRROR_REMOTE_POLLING%`, for :code:`polling`
         - :code:`%ECF_MIRROR_REMOTE_AUTH%`, for :code:`auth`

+      The following fallback values are considered when the default value is used but the variable is not actually defined:

+        - in case :code:`%ECF_MIRROR_REMOTE_PORT%` is not defined, the fallback value is :code:`3141`
+        - in case :code:`%ECF_MIRROR_REMOTE_POLLING%` is not defined, the fallback value is :code:`120` (seconds)
+        - in case :code:`%ECF_MIRROR_REMOTE_AUTH%` is not defined, the fallback value is :code:`""` (empty string), which effectively disables Authentication

       Each mirror attribute implies that a background thread is spawned whenever the ecFlow server is :term:`running<server states>`.
 This background thread is responsible for polling the remote ecFlow server, and periodically